AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/pegaCDH.md

 ## Overview {#overview}

-Send profile attributes, segment membership data to Pega Customer Descision Hub (Pega CDH) for Next Best Action (NBA) decisioning.
+Send profile attributes and segment membership data to Pega Customer Descision Hub for next-best-action decisioning.

-Adobe Experience Platform Profile Segment membership feed into Pega can be used as predictors in Pega CDH’s adaptive models and help deliver the right contextual and behavioral data for NBA decisioning purposes.
+Adobe Experience Platform Profile Segment membership, when loaded into Pega Customer Decision Hub, can be used as predictors in adaptive models and help deliver the right contextual and behavioral data for next-best-action decisioning purposes.

 ## Use cases

-To help you better understand how and when you should use the Pega CDH destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the Customer Decision Hub destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

 ### Use case #1

 *In Telco:*

-*A marketer wants to leverage insights from Data Science model-based NBA as delivered by Pega CDH for customer engagement, Pega CDH is heavily reliant on Customer Intent – for example "Interested_In_5G", "Interested_in_Unlimited_Dataplan" or "Interest_in_iPhone_accessories".*
+*A marketer wants to leverage insights from Data Science model-based next best action as delivered by Pega Customer Decision Hub for customer engagement, Pega Customer Decision Hub is heavily reliant on customer intent – for example "Interested_In_5G", "Interested_in_Unlimited_Dataplan" or "Interest_in_iPhone_accessories".*

 ### Use case #2

 *In Financial Services:*

-*A marketer wants to optimize the offers for customers who subscribed or unsubscribed for Pension Plan or Retirement Plan News Letters.
-The Financial Services can ingest CustomerID's from their own CRM to Adobe Experience Platform, build segments from their own offline data, and send profiles that are entering and exiting the segments to Pega CDH, for Next Best Action (NBA) decisioning in outbound channels.*
+*A marketer wants to optimize the offers for customers who subscribed or unsubscribed for Pension Plan or Retirement Plan newsletters.
+The financial services can ingest multiple CustomerID from their own CRM to Adobe Experience Platform, build segments from their own offline data, and send profiles that are entering and exiting the segments to Pega Customer Decision Hub for next-best-action (NBA) decisioning in outbound channels.*

 ## Prerequisites {#prerequisites}

-To use the  Pega Customer Decision Hub destination to export data out of Experience Platform, you must meet the following prerequisites:
+Before you use Pega Customer Decision Hub destination to export data out of Adobe Experience Platform:

-* You must have configured the Adobe Segment Membership Component in your Pega CDH instance.
+* Configure the Adobe Segment Membership Component in your Pega Customer Decision Hub instance.
-* You must have configured OAuth 2.0 Client Registration in your Pega CDH instance using Client Credentials grant type.
+* Configure OAuth 2.0 Client Registration using Client Credentials grant type in your Pega Customer Decision Hub instance
-* You must have configured to run Real-time processing of Adobe Segment Membership Data flow in your CDH instance.
+* Configure real-time processing of Adobe Segment Membership data flow to run in your Pega Customer Decision Hub instance.

 ## Supported identities {#supported-identities}

-Pega CDH supports the activation of Custom user ID described in the table below.
-Learn more about [identities](/help/identity-service/namespaces.md).
+Pega Customer Decision Hub supports the activation of custom user ID described in the table below.
+For more details, see [identities](/help/identity-service/namespaces.md).

 |Target Identity|Description
 |---|---|
-|CustomerID|Common User Identifier that uniquely identifies a profile in Pega CDH and Adobe Experience Platform
+|*CustomerID*|Common User Identifier that uniquely identifies a profile in Pega Customer Decision Hub and Adobe Experience Platform

 ## Export type and frequency {#export-type-frequency}